SHAREHOLDER ALERT: Pomerantz Law Firm Announces the Filing of a Class Action Against Malibu Boats, Inc. - MBUU

-NEW YORK, May 16, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Malibu Boats, Inc. ("Malibu Boats" or the "Company") (NASDAQ: MBUU).
+NEW YORK, May 22, 2024 /PRNewswire/ --Pomerantz LLP announces that a class action lawsuit has been filed against Malibu Boats, Inc. ("Malibu Boats" or the "Company") (NASDAQ: MBUU).
 Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Malibu Boats and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.